jboates01/fulcrum-active-fitness-gym/README.md

 Project Name: Fulcrum Fitness Website

-Welcome to the repository for the Fulcrum Fitness website.
 This project aims to provide an engaging, informative, and accessible online experience for gym members and potential clients.
 It features a responsive design, interactive elements, and a wealth of resources about a fictitious gym club - Fulcrum Fitness Club.

 Description

 Fulcrum Fitness website is designed to promote the gym's programs and facilities, engage with members, and attract new visitors.
-The site includes features like class schedules, trainer social media follow links, member testimonials, and detailed info about our special events and challenges.
+The site includes features like class schedules, trainer social media follow links, member testimonials, and detailed information about special events and challenges.

 # Project Goals for the Fulcrum Fitness Website